 The brake pedal is located on the RH side of the vehicle near the engine.

-When pressed, both front and rear brakes are applied.
+When pressed, the rear brake is applied.
 When released, it should return to its original position.
 Braking effect is proportional to the force applied on the pedal.